Notations #2 open-call

 Artists, researchers, and practitioners work in one shared process.
 They exchange methods, test ideas in real time, and build new works through collaboration.

-The lab combines curatorial guidance, workshops, technical infrastructure, and peer practice.
+The lab combines curatorial guidance, multimedia jams, workshops, technical infrastructure, and peer practice.
+Disciplines intersect and projects evolve through active exchange.

 This is a space where artistic risk becomes collective method.